 It should be noted that with regard to the notification of the Attorney General about disciplinary infractions, the statute uses the word "may," which makes the issue of notification a matter that is subject to the State Comptroller's discretion.
 Since the adoption of the 2007 amendment, the Comptroller's policy has been that the Attorney General should be notified of the suspicion of a disciplinary infraction only on rare occasions, for two reasons.
 First, the State Comptroller audit reports that include suspicions regarding disciplinary infractions outnumber, significantly, the reports that include suspicions concerning the commission of criminal acts.
-Thus, if the Attorney General were to be notifications.
-Second, since disciplinary infractions do not involve a police investigation of any sort (and there is therefore no need for the Attorney General to reach any decisions regarding their investigation), it is possible in appropriate cases to forward the final audit report directly to the Civil Service Commission or to other institutions responsible for disciplinary action against the officials mentioned in the report.
+Thus, if the Attorney General were to be notified of each such disciplinary infraction, his office would be overwhelmed with such notifications.
+Second, since disciplinary infractions do not involve a police investigation of any sort (and there is therefore no need for the Attorney General to reach any decisions regarding their investigation), it is possible in appropriate cases to forward the final audit report directly to the Civil Service Commission 50 or to other institutions responsible for discipline in the particular case, and to allow that body or bodies to determine whether or not to take disciplinary action against the officials mentioned in the report.